Cultural depictions of Medusa and Gorgons: To the Renaissance

-The Gorgoneion, or Gorgon head, was used in the ancient world as a protective apotropaic symbol.
-Among the ancient Greeks, it was the most widely used symbol to avert evil.
-Medusa's head with its goggling eyes, fangs, and protruding tongue was depicted on the shield of Athena herself.
-Its use in this fashion was depicted in the Alexander Mosaic, a Roman mosaic (ca. 200 BC) in Pompeii.
-In some cruder representations, the blood flowing under the head can be mistaken for a beard.

 By the Renaissance, artists depicted Medusa's head held aloft to represent the realistic human form of the triumphant hero Perseus (such as in the 1554 bronze statue Perseus with the Head of Medusa by Benvenuto Cellini).
 Medusa's head was also depicted to evoke horror by making the detached head the main subject (as demonstrated by the 1597 painting Medusa by Baroque painter Caravaggio).